 I read every other San Francisco City Guide before going on this trip.
 I checked everything from the weather to the restaurants in the area, and I thought I was ready for the bay area!
-But, you really don’t know what to expect until you go there!
+But, you really don’t know what to expect until you go somewhere!
+Here I collected the most useful San Francisco tips for your first visit.

 San Francisco Tips for First-Timers